Prelude0324/academic-_pages/_pages/about.md

 <h1 style="color: #24367d;">Research Interests</h1>

 My research interests primarily lie in reservoir (hydropower) operation, water resources management, and the water-energy-ecosystem nexus.

-Presently, I am dedicated to utilizing multi-objective optimization and uncertainty analysis techniques to find nexus solutions that address conflicting demands from multiple water uses, renewable energy systems, and riverine ecosystem services [(More information here)](https://prelude0324.github.io/academic_pages/talks/2023-10-04-talk-4).
+Currently, I am dedicated to utilizing multi-objective optimization and uncertainty analysis techniques to find nexus solutions that address conflicting demands from multiple water uses, renewable energy systems, and riverine ecosystem services [(More information here)](https://prelude0324.github.io/academic_pages/talks/2023-10-04-talk-4).

-In the future, I aspire to further my research in sustainable management of water-energy system, leveraging optimization, deep learning, and other relevant theories to support decision-making for such complex systems under the influence of climate change.
+In the future, I aspire to further my research in sustainable management of water-energy systems, leveraging optimization, deep learning, and other relevant theories to support decision-making for these complex systems under the influence of climate change.